dotnet/designs/accepted/2024/observable_collection.md

 ## Options to avoid breaking consumers

+The most likely candidate for accommodating consumers is this:

+1. Global switch to turn off bulk updates
+2. Per instance switch to turn off bulk updates

+We could decide to ship (1) first and see whether that's sufficient and add (2) if deemed necessary.

+Below are a list of all options that were identified, with their

 * **Do nothing**.
 We could just do nothing and simply let customers report bugs for controls that don't support bulk notifications.
 Strictly speaking, this isn't a behavioral change as existing code won't start raising bulk events